iit-DLSLab/locomotion-viewer/README.md

 # Locomotion-viewer: a tool for visualizing locomotion-related geometric objects
 This library specializes on top of the ros melodic rviz-visual-tools package to construct geometrical objects related to robotics legged locomotion such as support regions, trajectories and 3D feasibility constraints.
+All interfaces are provided through Eigen.

 ## What you can visualize in Rviz with locomotion-viewer:
 - dashed lines
 - arbitrary 2D polygons of different colors
 - 3D objects such as tetrahedrons and complex hexahedrons

-## ROS dependencies:
+## dependencies:
 ```
+Eigen
 ros-melodic-rviz-visual-tools
 ```

-The above dependencies can be installed with the following commands:
+The above ROS dependencies can be installed with the following commands:
 ```
 sudo apt install ros-melodic-rviz-visual-tools
 ```